SS Russia (1872): Final voyage

 On April 29, 1909, Russia was in Alpena, Michigan, loading a cargo of 1,000 bags of cement.
 She was already loaded with two train cars filled with wire fencing, 1000 pairs of galoshes, barrels of various dry goods and rumoured 1909 motorcycles destined for Duluth, Minnesota.
 As she was loading her cargo, a steady breeze began to build.
 In the evening of April 29, Russia left Alpena for Duluth under the command of Captain John McLean of Port Huron, Michigan, for what was to be her first trip of the shipping season.
-As well as Captain McLean, there were 21 crewmen and one unidentified passenger onboard.
+As well as Captain McLean, there were 21 crewmen and one unidentified passenger on board.
 As Russia headed out into the open lake, towards the DeTour Passage, the breeze began to strengthen.
 Around the time she passed Middle Island, the breeze grew into strong gale.
 Due to the gale and her heavy deck load, Russia began to roll severely.
 An eventual lull in the storm convinced Captain John to continue towards Point DeTour, instead of turning back.
 However, Russias cargo shifted, causing her to list to port.
 In order to counteract the list, Russias crew began moving the 64 lb bags of cement.
 After about two hours of what Captain McLean described as "back-breaking labour", she righted herself.
 However, Russia suddenly rolled over to port, caught herself, and rolled over to starboard.
 The crew once again tried to counteract the list, but this time they were unsuccessful.
 After the fruitless efforts to counteract the list, Captain McLean ordered the crew to begin throwing the bags of cement into Lake Huron.
 When this effort to save Russia also failed, Captain McLean gave the order to abandon her early in the morning of April 30.
 The crew of 22 and the one passenger boarded the lifeboats, rowing 12 mi to the DeTour Point Light.
 The crew arrived back in Detroit, Michigan on May 2, 1909.